All Episodes

 I was in error.

-Now, uh folks, I want to explain something here.
+Now, folks, I want to explain something here.

-Uh many people are gonna misunderstand what I what I told our previous caller from uh from Baltimore.
+Many people are going to misunderstand what I told our previous caller from Baltimore.

 In fact, I don't have to go on these shows to appear on these shows.

-They play audio video from the show, they quote me in context and out, accurately and inaccurately.
+They quote me in context and out, accurately and inaccurately.

 But what I want to explain here, it's just a professional thing.

-And then a lot of people are gonna take what I said as an insult, and I didn't I don't mean it as an insult to anybody, but I have never listened to anybody else on the radio.
+A lot of people are going to take what I said as an insult, and I don't mean it as an insult to anybody, but I have never listened to anybody else on the radio.

-Uh the the best the best way to uh uh uh eliminate your own originality is start getting ideas from other people.
+The best way to eliminate your own originality is start getting ideas from other people.

 So I don't listen to anybody else.

-Now, this business about there isn't anybody else on the radio, of course I know there are other people on the radio, and I know many of them, and they're and they're my friends.
+Now, this business about anybody else on the radio, of course I know there are other people on the radio, and I know many of them, and they're my friends.

-I'm talking about psychologically coming in here at twelve noon every day.
+I'm talking about psychologically coming in here at 12 noon every day.

-If I were to come here at 12 noon psychologically every day and say, you know, the audience already heard everything I'm gonna talk about, I would have no enthusiasm for it.
+If I were to come here at 12 noon psychologically every day and say, you know, the audience already heard everything I'm going to talk about, I would have no enthusiasm for it.

 I'd have no reason to speak to you.